How a Lack of Sales and Leadership Buy-in Is Killing Marketing Morale Worldwide

-This is a pretty universal truth, but I find it most egregious in small businesses.
 If you’re a business that’s below $2 million in annual revenue, it’s likely you don’t even have a marketing department.
-Many of these companies want to grow by hiring more salespeople, while their only marketing efforts are what they outsource to agencies: namely, the firm that built their website.
+Many of these companies want to grow by hiring more salespeople, while their only marketing efforts are what they outsource to agencies: most likely, the firm that built their website.

 In the unlikely case a small business has a marketing department, it’s likely one person who wears other hats, too.

 As a result, we see astoundingly understaffed marketing departments, leading to staff burnout and missed opportunities.